nvlang/sveltex/src/utils/README.md

 -   `parseComponent.ts`: Parse a generic HTML component into its tag name, attributes, and inner content.
--   `TexComponent.ts`: Intermediary class with `compile` method used by `AdvancedTexHandler` to render advanced TeX content.
+-   `TexComponent.ts`: Intermediary class with `compile` method used by `TexHandler` to render TeX content.
 Because of the nature of how and when preprocessors run, any instance of this class is compiled at most once (if we consider cache hits "compilations", or if caching is turned off, then exactly once) (when content changes, it is re-instantiated; if